orioncrocker/dsssg/src/posts/linux/secure-your-ssh-server.md

 Once the server has your home machine’s key, you can remove the ability to log in via a password.
 Be warned though, if you lose your key on your local machine for whatever reason you won’t be able to get back into your remote server.
-Because of this, I would recommend that newer users have a [complicated password](http://password-checker.online-domain-tools.com/) as a backup in addition to an SSH key in the case of an emergency.
+Instead, you'll need to give the server another key.
+It's good practice to remove old keys that aren't being used, as keeping the orphaned keys around is a [security risk](https://www.csoonline.com/article/3196974/unmanaged-orphaned-ssh-keys-remain-a-serious-enterprise-risks.html).

 By default, SSH communicates using port 22.
 One of the best ways to secure your connection is to change it.
 Pick an alternate one to use, but be aware that a lot of ports are already [used by other services](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports).

-Once you’ve picked one out, edit `/etc/ssh/sshd_config` and modify the following lines:
+Once you’ve picked one out, edit `/etc/ssh/sshd_config` on your remote server and modify the following lines:

 	Port $your_port
 	PermitRootLogin no